UPSC Mains General Studies Paper – 2 Mains 2020

 Conclusion

 The convergence of laws, legal processes, and systems is of crucial importance since disorganized fragments of laws and procedures augment uncertainty, interruption, delay, and transaction costs which instill divergence into the judicial system.
 The British judicial system provided the foundation on which the Indian counterpart was built.
-But the Indian judiciary has evolved and learnt from the best practices from around the world to safeguard Democracy and Rule of Law.
+However, the Indian judiciary has evolved and learned from the best practices from around the world to safeguard Democracy and Rule of Law.

 For UPSC Prelims Resources, Click here